 Stage 1 – Eligibility review – Once the application window has closed, the Prize administrators will review each application to verify that it is complete, and that the application meets the criteria as set out in Section V Application Requirements.
 Applications that do not meet the criteria will be automatically disqualified.
+The pool of eligible applicants will proceed on to Stage 2.

-The Prize administrator will notify each national finalist of her status by Mid of April 2021 by email.
+Stage 2 – Selection of the National Finalists for each category – One Mid-career Scientist and one Senior Scientist from each AMS.
+Each ASEAN Member State (AMS) will assess all eligible applications for each category from their respective state and select one National Finalist for each category using the evaluation criteria as set out below.
+The decision of the AMS is final.
+The Prize administrator will notify each national finalist of her status by 15 September 2025 by email.
 Upon receiving word of her selection, each National Finalist will be asked to submit a video (no more than 3 minutes) for the next stage of the judging process.
 Details of the content of the video will be included in the email notification.
-All National Finalists will have two weeks from the time of notice to submit their videos.
+All National Finalists will have two weeks from the time of notice to submit their videos (between 16-30 September 2025).
 These videos will be broadcast through YouTube and social media (LinkedIn and Twitter) of the Science Prize to highlight the work of each of the twenty National Finalists.

 Evaluation Criteria

-- Applicant clearly outlines her research that is relevant to the topic, and demonstrates not only a strong understanding of the scientific subject topic, but specifically how her research, application, technology or business model relates to the Prize topic.
+The evaluation criteria and scoring for the Science Prize are set out below.
+It is a total of 100 points.
+Scientific Excellence (50 pts)- Applicant clearly shows her research that is relevant to the year’s theme, and demonstrates not only a strong understanding of the scientific subject, but specifically how her research, application, technology or business model relates to that theme.
 (20 pts)

 - Applicant provides examples of relevant and impactful awards or merits for her work.
 Higher scores will be reserved for well-established awards.
 (10 pts)